On a sequence of Grothendieck groups

 \section{Abstract}

-We review a recollement for derived categories of DG categories arising from Drinfeld quotients.
-As an application we show that an exact sequence well-known in K-theory descends to numerical K-groups provided that either the quotient or the category we take the quotient with has a Serre functor, and if either the quotient functor preserves compactness or if the K-group of the quotient is torsion-free.
+We show that a well-known exact sequence in K-theory for quotients of triangulated categories descends to numerical K-groups provided that the category, the quotient and the category we take the quotient with has a numerical K-group, and if either the quotient functor preserves compactness or the K-group of the quotient is torsion-free.